Last Updated on

 - To seek guidance on topics like your baby’s feeding, sleeping, safety and development routine over the next one month, and what 40-week-old baby milestones to expect.

-- Questions like what new food you can introduce to your baby, when can fish, meat, egg whites and citrus be introduced (if not already), and when you can start weaning your baby away from your breast or the bottle.
+- To confirm what new foods you can add to your baby’s diet.
+Check with your baby’s doctor when can you introduce fish, meat, egg whites and citrus in your baby’s diet (if you haven’t introduced already), and when you can start weaning your baby off breast milk or the bottle.